Akuli/math-tutorial/_sources/explanations.rst.txt

               L="$k="+(string)c+"$", align=N);
       }

-   Note that we only proved that it works when `c` is a positive integer, but it also works when `c` is e.g. `\frac{1}{2}`.
+   Note that we only proved that the rule works when `c` is a positive integer, but it also works when `c` is e.g. `\frac{1}{2}`.
 It's possible to prove that the rule isn't limited to positive integers, but that's beyond the scope of this tutorial.

 `\frac{d}{dx} \sqrt x = \frac{1}{2\ \sqrt x}`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^